richorama/richorama.github.io/_posts/2020-08-14-event-driven-map.md

 Libraries such as [pubsub-js](https://www.npmjs.com/package/pubsub-js) make it easy to decouple your application code into components that can send and subscribe to events.

-In short, rather than propagating state to update the map position, if you want to move the map, you raise a `map_move` event (or whatever you wish to call it) which a component that contains the map will subscribe to.
+In short, rather than propagating state to update the map position, you raise a `map_move` event (or whatever you wish to call it) which a component that contains the map control will subscribe to.
 It will then call the map API to adjust the map position.
 Likewise it raises events when the map is moved by the user, and any component that wishes to update in response to that event can subscribe.